Applying for and taking out a reverse mortgage loan is an important decision for senior homeowners, and it’s one that deserves time and research.

 - Homeowner’s insurance

-Additionally, borrowers will also find out that in order to borrow a HECM loan, they can’t be delinquent on any federal debt.
+Additionally, borrowers will also find out to borrow a HECM loan, they can’t be delinquent on any federal debt.

 Examples of federal debt are: